fibrahim95/Fundamental-in-Machine-Learning-and-Hands-On-Workshop/README.md

 * [Mac Os](https://docs.anaconda.com/anaconda/install/mac-os/)

 ## Setting Up the Environment of Python 3
-Since your are done the installation of Anaconda, let's start to create the environment of Anaconda with python version 3.9.
+Since your are done the installation of Anaconda, now activate conda environment that is called `base`. the let's start to create the environment of Anaconda with python version 3.9.

-These instructions are designed for those contributing using Linux via a Bash terminal, but if you're using Jupyter directly, then you need to find a workaround for some stuff that I didn't bother to explore yet.

-1. Install Anaconda.
-2. Setup a Conda environment first and use it in there.
 3. Open the terminal for linux and macOs.
 Activate base environment of anaconda by:

 ![Terminal](https://user-images.githubusercontent.com/70914271/152668997-60d7a8c5-8395-4309-846c-3a2b83af2d6c.png)